A unit dose label is very important in healthcare. It gives key information about single medicine doses and products.

 These labels are used on blister packs.
 Each blister pack holds one dose of medicine.

-The labels show the drug’s name, strength, expiration date, and lot number.
+The labels show the drug’s name, strength, expiration date, and batch number.
 Hospitals often use these labels for oral medicines.

 Syringe labels for liquid oral dosage forms